- How to prepare ginger tea at home

 You don’t need to peel ginger to make ginger tea.
 However, you should wash and scrub off any dirt on the exterior of the ginger before using it.

-What are the health benefits of ginger tea?
+What are the health benefits of drinking ginger tea?

 Ginger tea is a popular drink to ease nausea during pregnancy, help settle an upset stomach, and for its potential anti-inflammatory properties.